egiden/django-contact-us-tools/docs/source/base_message_model.rst

         The path of the html version of the email template.

-    .. attribute:: DISP_PRIVACY_POLICY_NOTICE

-        *default:* :py:obj:`True`

-        Indicates if a privacy policy notice should be included in the email.

-    .. attribute:: DISP_COPYRIGHT_NOTICE
+    .. attribute:: BUSINESS_NAME

-        *default:* :py:obj:`True`
+        *default:* :py:obj:`None`

-        Indicates if copyright notice should be included in the email.
+        The business or website name to be displayed on the email.

     .. attribute:: COPYRIGHT_YEAR

         *default:* :py:obj:`None`

         The year displayed on the email's copyright notice.

-    .. attribute:: BUSINESS_NAME

-        *default:* :py:obj:`None`

-        The business or website name to be displayed on the email.

     .. attribute:: SUBJECT